-6. Hurray You’ve Set Up Your Time Machine Backup To Your External Drive.
+6. Hurray You’ve Set Up Your Mac Backup To Your Drive.

-Your first Time Machine backup could take some time depending on how much you have to backup.
+Your initial backup could take some time depending on how much you have to backup.
 And how fast your external backup drive is.

 Backup’s after that will be much quicker.
-As only changes since the last backup will be backed up.
+As your Mac will back up what’s changed since the last backup.

-7. How To Check On The Progress Of Your Time Machine Backup.
+7. How To Check On The Progress Of Your TM Backup.

-When you checked the box to show the Time Machine at the top of your desktop this is how you use it.
+When you checked the box to show the Time Machine icon at the top of your desktop this is how to use it.

 Click on the Time Machine icon.

 You’ll then see what Time Machine has already backed up to your external drive.
-And what is left to backup.
+And what’s left to backup.

-You can also click on this icon to find out when your backup is finished.
+You can also click on this icon to find out when your backup’s finished.